 When you opt for a deed in lieu of foreclosure, you will not keep your house.
 You will voluntarily be handing over the title to your property back to your mortgage company.
 This will not be the best option for those with hopes of keeping their house.
 When all else fails and correcting the default of your mortgage loan is no longer an option, this may prevent your credit score from dropping as much as it would.

 When a lender allows you to sell your house for less than what you owe, this is known as a short sale.
 For a lender, this can be a better option than going through the foreclosure process.
-Believe it or not, lenders want to avoid foreclosure due to the financial headache it can cause, so persuading them to allow a short sale might be a better fit for all parties.
-When going through a short sale process not only can you avoid foreclosure but can also save your credit score as well.
+Believe it or not, lenders want to prevent foreclosure due to the financial headache it can cause, so persuading them to allow a short sale might be a better fit for all parties.
+When going through a short sale process not only can you halt foreclosure but can also save your credit score as well.

 Ask Uncle Sam To Help With Your Mortgage Payments

-Over the last five years, the federal government has implemented a number of programs to help struggling homeowners avoid foreclosure.
+Over the last five years, the federal government has implemented a number of programs to help struggling homeowners stop foreclosure.
 The Home Affordable Modification Program (HAMP) allows struggling homeowners to modify their loans, reducing monthly payments.
 The Home Affordable Refinance Program allows homeowners who are current on their mortgage payments to refinance an adjustable-rate mortgage into a low-interest, fixed-rate loan.

 Sell Your Home To Avoid Foreclosure

 When all other options for keeping your home fail, you may be able to sell your home and satisfy the amount you owe your lender.
 You may be able to accomplish this through the help of a real estate agent if you do not want to take on the task of selling your house for sale by owner.
 Keep in mind that selling your house on the traditional real estate market can take time, so tread carefully here.
-If you want to avoid foreclosure in Houston you have to be mindful of your time.
+If you want to avoid foreclosure in Texas you have to be mindful of your time.

 Contact Us To Avoid Foreclosure